ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 While redemption tokens themselves encode no information about the client redeeming them, problems may occur if too many redemptions are allowed in a short burst.
-For instance, in the Internet setting, the first-party cookie for user U on domain A can be encoded in the trust token information channel and decoded on domain B, allowing domain B to learn the user's domain A cookie until either first-party cookie is cleared.
+For instance, in the Internet setting, this may allow non-terminating verifiers to learn more information from the metadata that the client may hold (such as first-party cookies for other domains).
 Mitigations for this issue are similar to those proposed in
 {{issuers}} for tackling the problem of having large number of issuers.

 In SIAV, cached SRRs and their associated issuer public keys have a